»

 -

+What happens if I skip one or more days?
 This will not cause a problem either, these words will not be skipped.
 The

 program always asks all the words that should have been asked in the previous